top of page

 from Normandy to Stromboli via Mauritania

-As a child, I grew up in Normandy, close to nature and horses.
-It was there that my first acts of care took shape – dressing, listening, watching, connecting without words.
-Even at a very young age, I sang to call them, an instinctive, invented melody that opened a secret path to them.
-I didn't know it yet, but this calling song, which I believed was born from play, really exists in certain oral traditions of the North.
-This is how, without knowing it, I began to explore the powers of sound and voice as a subtle language between worlds.
+It was an instinctive, invented melody that opened up a secret path to them.
+I didn't know it yet, but this call song, which I thought was born out of play, actually exists in certain oral traditions of the North.
+And so, without knowing it, I began to explore the powers of sound and voice as a subtle language between worlds.

 At the same time, source places have deepened this call: from the burning lands of the Mauritanian Sahara to the fiery flows of the Stromboli volcano, my journey has been sculpted to the rhythm of the elements.
 These places of intensity and austerity have shaped in me a deep connection to the sacred, to the memory of bodies, to the ancestral breath that runs through songs and gestures.
 There, I experienced turning points—intimate, raw, sometimes harsh, always powerful stories—that have marked a direction.